 - acting as adaptogens that increase resilience during times of stress

 2. Adaptogen Herbs

-This herbal remedy, also known as Brahmi, has been used in traditional Ayurvedic medicine that originated India for hundreds of years.
-It’s used to help manage a broad range of mental and mood-related health concerns, including Alzheimer’s disease, memory loss, anxiety, attention deficit-hyperactivity disorder (ADHD) symptoms and more.
+This herbal remedy, also known as brahmi, has been used in traditional Ayurvedic medicine that originated in India for hundreds of years.
+According to one analysis, it’s used to help manage a broad range of mental and mood-related health concerns, including Alzheimer’s disease, memory loss, anxiety, attention deficit-hyperactivity disorder symptoms and more.

 - Forskolin, an Ayurvedic herb that may support learning and memory.